jbx-protocol/juice-docs-v1/protocol/api/contracts/or-controllers/jbcontroller/read/overflowallowanceof.md

 {% tabs %}
 {% tab title="Step by step" %}
-**The amount of overflow that a project is allowed to tap into on-demand throughout configuration.**
+**The amount of overflow that a project is allowed to tap into on-demand throughout a configuration, and the currency it's in terms of.**

+_The number of decimals in the returned fixed point amount is the same as that of the specified terminal._

 ### Definition